splunk/splunk-operator/docs/Examples.md

   licenseUrl: /mnt/licenses/enterprise.lic
 ```

-`volumes` will mount the ConfigMap in your `LicenseMaster` pod under the
+`volumes` will mount the ConfigMap in your `LicenseManager` pod under the
 `/mnt/licenses` directory, and `licenseUrl` will configure Splunk to use
 the `enterprise.lic` file within it.